Prospectus

 Admission requirements

-This course is part of the BSc Science for Sustainable Societies.
+This course is part of the BSc Science for Sustainable Societies (SfSS).
 The course is an obligatory course for students who are admitted to the BSc Science for Sustainable Societies.
 It has no further requirements.

 Description

-In this course, we introduce students to key ideas in Science and Technology Studies (STS), that claim scientific knowledge is not produced in a vacuum: the very questions scientists ask, the research that gets funded, and the technologies that get developed are shaped by cultural contexts, power structures, economic interests, and global inequalities.
-From the funding mechanisms that determine which scientific questions get explored, to the sometimes fraught relations between scientific communities and industrial stakeholders, we will unpack how knowledge is created, deployed and contested around contemporary sustainability science and technology.
+In this course, you will be introduced to key ideas in the field of Science, Technology, and Society (sometimes referred to as Science and Technology Studies (STS)), that claim scientific knowledge is not produced in a vacuum: the very questions scientists ask, the research that gets funded, and the technologies that get developed are shaped by cultural contexts, power structures, and economic interests.
+From the funding mechanisms that determine which scientific questions get explored, to the sometimes fraught relations between scientific communities and industrial stakeholders.
+In this course we will unpack how knowledge is created, deployed, and contested around contemporary sustainability science and technology.

-This leads us to explore, for instance, how scientific traditions co-evolve with various stakeholders, how technological developments interact with social practices, and why a purely curiosity-driven approach to science is no longer sufficient.
-Students will be introduced to a number of themes, including global disparities in scientific knowledge production, power dynamics between science and industry, challenges of collaborative research across different cultures of research, and the growing imperative for responsible research and innovation.
+This leads us to explore, for instance, how scientific traditions co-evolve with various stakeholders, how science and industry interact, and why a purely curiosity-driven approach to science is no longer sufficient.
+You will be introduced to a number of themes, including how evidence gets contested by industry and other actors, the challenges of combining different forms of expertise, and the growing imperative for responsible research and innovation.

-By engaging with case studies ranging from agroecology and agricultural research to honeybee health and gene editing, you will develop critical thinking skills that go beyond traditional disciplinary boundaries.
+By engaging with case studies and controversies, you will develop critical thinking skills that go beyond traditional disciplinary boundaries.
 You will learn to see science not just as a method of understanding the world, but as a dynamic, socially embedded practice that has profound implications for our collective future.

 Course objectives